ericwbailey/ericwbailey.website/source/published/on-inclusive-personas-and-inclusive-user-research.md

 It isn’t “elevating” communities to participate as designers as much as it is **removing the barriers we have consciously and unconsciously created and perpetuated**.

 Through the lens of power dynamics, an ideal state for participation is when disabled people or communities invite designers in to improve on existing strengths or address needs they have identified on their own.
-Here, a designer is an invited guest in the space, one who brings niche, yet applicable domain expertise.
+Here, a designer is an invited guest in the space—one who brings niche, yet applicable domain expertise.

 A more common dynamic is where design invites disabled people or communities into their work.
 In this case, it is incumbent on the designer to:

 - Be aware of the power they hold, and
-- Cede as much of that power through sharing or relinquishing decision-making and leadership as much as possible.
+- Cede that power through sharing or relinquishing decision-making and leadership as much as possible.

 Doing so helps to promote more equitable and effective outcomes for all involved.